FDNY firefighter from Long Island dies at 58

 Robert Tilearcio dead at 58; was FDNY firefighter from Massapequa Park

-He had pressed Congress to fund medical benefits for first responders suffering from 9/11-related illnesses.
-He died of brain cancer.
+The Nassau resident, who had pressed Congress to fund medical benefits for first responders suffering from 9/11-related illnesses, died of brain cancer.

 Robert Tilearcio, an FDNY firefighter from Massapequa Park who pressed Congress to fund medical benefits for first responders suffering from 9/11-related illnesses, died Oct.
 25 from brain cancer related to his own work on the pile after the terrorist attack.